iliaskoz21-commits/Local_Tree_Index_RAG_System/README.md

 ## 📖 Acknowledgments & Originality
 This project is an implementation based on the groundbreaking work of the **PageIndex Team**.
 It adapts the "Vectorless, Reasoning-based RAG" philosophy to a practical, local-first application using Python and Streamlit.

-### Support Us
-Please cite this work as:
-Mingtian Zhang, Yu Tang and PageIndex Team,
+A Project by: aMingtian Zhang, Yu Tang and PageIndex Team,
 "PageIndex: Next-Generation Vectorless, Reasoning-based RAG",
 PageIndex Blog, Sep 2025.